-- 3.4.2 For passports issued after 24 November 2005 and which are not machine readable, the public authorities shall ensure the expiration date falls before 24 November 2015. - 3.4.3 The public authorities shall ensure that travel documents for refugees and stateless persons ("Convention Travel Documents") are machine readable, in accordance with the specifications of Doc 9303. - 3.4.4 When issuing identity documents or visas accepted for travel purposes, the public authorities should issue these in machine readable form, as specified in ICAO Doc 9303. - 3.4.5 The public authorities should establish publicly accessible facilities for the receipt of travel document applications and/or for the issuance of travel documents. - 3.4.6 The public authorities shall establish transparent application procedures for the issuance, renewal or replacement of travel documents and shall make information describing their requirements available to prospective applicants upon request. - 3.4.7 If any fee is charged for the issue, renewal or replacement of a travel document, the amount of such fee should not exceed the cost of the operation. - 3.4.8 The public authorities shall issue a separate passport to each person, regardless of age. - 3.4.9 The public authorities should normally provide that passports be valid for a period of at least five years, for an unlimited number of journeys and for travel to all States and territories.
+- Note: The specifications for PACE can be found in Doc 9303.
+PACE provides enhanced encryption of the communication between the inspection system and eMRTD chips, thereby providing greater protection of personal data. - 3.4.10 The public authorities issuing eMRTDs shall no longer issue eMRTDs with Basic Access Control (BAC) as of 01 January 2028. - 3.4.11 The public authorities issuing eMRTDs shall ensure that all eMRTDs with BAC are out of circulation by 01 January 2038. - 3.4.12 The public authorities issuing eMRTDs shall update their facial image encoding by 01 January 2030 at the latest. - Note 1: The specifications for encoding the facial image and other biometric data in contactless integrated circuits of eMRTDs are contained in Doc 9303. - Note 2:Between 2026 and 2029, States issuing eMRTDs can use one of two different types of formats for encoding the facial image as specified in Doc 9303.
+During this four-year transition period, interoperability and conformity testing will be essential. - 3.4.13 The public authorities issuing or intending to issue eMRTDs should join the ICAO Public Key Directory (PKD). - 3.4.14 The public authorities that participate in the ICAO PKD shall upload the public key data necessary for authentication of all electronic passports that they issue to the PKD. - Note: The provision of the Contracting State's Country-Signing Public Key Certificate Authority Certificates (CCSCA) at the time of first use is considered the minimum level of data provision sufficient to fulfil this Standard.
+Upload of certificate revocation lists (CRLs) is highly recommended. - 3.4.15 When issuing identity documents or visas accepted for travel purposes, the public authorities should issue these in machine readable form, as specified in Doc 9303. - 3.4.16 When issuing visas that are not machine readable, the public authorities should ensure that the personal and issuance data in such documents conform to the specifications for the visual zone of the machine readable visa, as set forth in Doc 9303, Part 7. - 3.4.17 The public authorities should establish publicly accessible facilities for the receipt of travel document applications and/or for the issuance of travel documents. - 3.4.18 The public authorities shall establish transparent application procedures for the issuance, renewal or replacement of travel documents and shall make information describing their requirements available to prospective applicants upon request.] - 3.4.19 If any fee is charged for the issue, renewal or replacement of a travel document, the amount of such fee should not exceed the cost of the operation. - 3.4.20 The public authorities shall issue a separate passport to each person, regardless of age. - 3.4.21 The public authorities should normally provide that passports be valid for a period of at least five years, for an unlimited number of journeys and for travel to all States and territories.